Computer Science (CS)

 CS 395 - Technical Communication I (1 Credit Hour)

 This course aims to enhance mathematics and computer science students' proficiency and comfort in orally communicating content in their disciplines.
 Students will present three talks during the semester on substantive, well-researched themes appropriate to their status in their major.
-Corequisite a 200-level mathematics or computer science course.
+Corequisite a 300-level or higher mathematics or computer science course.

 CS 399 - Advanced Topics in Computer Science (1-4 Credit Hours)